Fierabras: Historical sources

+Analyses of items

+9 swords

+The three swords wielded by Fierabras are Baptesme (modern Baptême, "Baptism"), Plorance (or Florenche), and Garbain (or Gerben) (Note: In Kroeber&Servois edd., Bapteseme, Plorance, Grabain.) and made by the swordsmith Aurisas (Note: Ms. A (or Kroeber's a-text) gives "Hanisars".)
+Fierabras then reveals that not only his opponent Olivier's sword Hauteclaire, but the major swords of the French were manufactured by the brothers of that smith, totaling nine.
+(Note: Three brothers forged nine swords (v.
+647) as explicitly stated in the poem.)
+As for the Frenchmen's weapons, Munificans struck Durendal, Musaguine and Cortain of Ogier, while master smith Galans (Wayland Smith) forged Renaud de Montauban's Floberge (Flamberge), Oliver's Hauteclere and Charlemagne's Joiouse (Joyeuse).
+(Note: Durendal, Musaguine, Courtain; Floberge, Hauteclere, Joiouse.)

+The chanson de geste of （the youthful exploits of Charlemagne) spells the name of the smith Haurifas who is the brother of Galans.

 The balm of Fierabras

-According to a chanson from 1170, Fierabras and Balan conquered Rome and stole two barrels containing the balm used for the corpse of Jesus.
-This miraculous balm would heal whoever drank it.
+According to a chanson from 1170, Fierabras and Balan conquered Rome and in Jerusalem (i.e., supposedly from the Holy Sepulchre), stole two barrels containing the balm (modern baume; basme) used for the corpse of Jesus.
+(Note: In the French poem, it is mentioned earlier that Fierabras had opened Christ's sepulchre in Jerusalem (vv.
+373–381行)) This miraculous balm would heal whoever drank it.

-In Chapter X of the first volume of Miguel de Cervantes' Don Quixote de la Mancha, after one of his numerous beatings, Don Quixote mentions to Sancho Panza that he knows the recipe of the balm.
+In Chapter X of the first volume of Miguel de Cervantes' Don Quixote de la Mancha, after one of his numerous beatings, Don Quixote mentions to Sancho Panza that he knows the recipe of the balm of Fierabras.
 In Chapter XVII, Don Quixote instructs Sancho that the ingredients are oil, wine, salt and rosemary.
 The knight boils them and blesses them with eighty Pater Nosters, and as many Ave Marias, Salves and Credos.
-Upon drinking it, Don Quixote vomits and sweats and feels healed after sleeping.
+Upon drinking it, Don Quixote vomits and sweats but feels healed after sleeping.
 For Sancho it has also a laxative effect, rendering him near death.
 The ingredients, gestures and signs used by the knight fashion what is called an ensalmo, "a potion and prayer used to cure the sick in a way that was forbidden by the church."
 Indeed, it was used most frequently by moriscos.

+In modern fiction

+In 's La Légende du Croque-Mitaine (1863), Oliver obtains a sword called Glorieuse (Glorious) with which he cleaves all nine swords mentioned in Fierabras.
+The work refers styles the Saracen's name Fierabras as Fier-à-Bras, which is translated as "Strong-i'-th'-arm".